instaloader/instaloader/docs/cli-options.rst

    Login name (profile name) for your Instagram account.

+.. option:: --load-cookies BROWSER-NAME, -lc BROWSER-NAME

+   Use Instagram cookie in your browser to login (works with --login).
+Supported browsers: Chrome, Firefox, Edge, Opera, Safari, Brave.

 .. option:: --sessionfile SESSIONFILE, -f SESSIONFILE

    Path for loading and storing session key file.
 Defaults to